 - Depot operators pay costs incurred in providing a space to operate a depot and any wages paid to staff a depot.
 These costs are paid from depot handling fees.

 Beverage container depots must have a licence to operate.
-To apply for a licence, complete a depot application form and send it to the Recycling Program Coordinator.
+To apply for a licence, contact a Recycling Program Coordinator at firstname.lastname@example.org.
 All applications for a depot licence will be reviewed on an individual basis and on their own merit.